Top Trondheim Attractions

 Trondheim is Norway’s third largest city, located in Norway’s Sør-Trøndelag.
 There are very good Trondheim attractions that you can visit here as tourists.
-This city was the first capital of Norway which later capital moved to Oslo.
-This city was built by Vikings as a commercial district in 997 AD and it was the capital of Norway for 1217.
+This city was the first capital of Norway, which later capital moved to Oslo.
+This city was built by Vikings as a commercial district in 997 AD, and it was the capital of Norway in 1217.
 Trondheim was built on the peninsula and was connected to the mainland at its western end.

 It was built by King Olav.
-This church is widely known as the most magnificent church in Scandinavia.
+This church is widely known as the most magnificent church in Scandinavia and one of the most beautiful Trondheim attractions.
 This church is undoubtedly one of the jewels of this city and one of Trondheim tourist attractions.

 This is one of the Trondheim attractions you should visit when traveling to this old town.
 You have to spend hours visiting this amazing area and take a look at the old wooden cisterns built on the water foundations.
 Most of these have become beautiful boutiques and are used for lodging.

-The best and most beautiful view of these attractive buildings is by the water.
+The best and most beautiful view of these attractive buildings is from the water.
 A wide range of port tours are available for anyone to participate.
-When in the area make sure you visit the Trondheim Maritime Museum.
+When in the area, make sure you visit the Trondheim Maritime Museum.
 The museum shows the city’s deep connection to the sea.

-Munkegata is the main street of the city.
-It is a public space adjacent to the port stretched from Trondheim Central Church to the Ravnkloa.
+Munkegata is the main street of the city and a major Trondheim attractions for seeing local building designs.
+It is a public space adjacent to the port that stretches from Trondheim Central Church to the Ravnkloa.
 This is a tree-lined highway that is great for walking.
 So when visiting this area, it is best to visit this street as well.

-Sightseeing opportunities include visiting Tinghus with its two bronze doors and prominent ceramic motifs depicting the city’s history.
-In this area you can visit trondheim cathedral school which belongs to the eighteenth century as well as Nordenfjeldske Kunstindustrimuseum with its modern Scandinavian design.
+Sightseeing opportunities include visiting Tinghus, with its two bronze doors and prominent ceramic motifs depicting the city’s history.
+In this area, you can visit the Trondheim Cathedral School, which belongs to the eighteenth century, as well as Nordenfjeldske Kunstindustrimuseum with its modern Scandinavian design.

 Oslo is another city in Norway that offers tourists a lot of attractions and sightseeing.
-Therefore, if you are in that city you can check out Oslo’s many tourists attractions and enjoy your time there.
+Therefore, if you are in that city, you can check out Oslo tourists attractions and enjoy your time there.

 National Museum of Decorative Arts

-National Museum of Decorative Arts hosts a vast collection of modern and historical artifacts such as furniture, silver, glass, textiles, ceramics, and designs dating back to the fifteenth century.
+The National Museum of Decorative Arts is another one of Trondheim attractions featuring a vast collection of modern and historical artifacts such as furniture, silver, glass, textiles, ceramics, and designs dating back to the fifteenth century.
 The museum itself is an attractive and beautiful work of art.
 The interior of the museum was built by renowned architect Henry van de Velde in 1907.
 Art lovers can enjoy a collection of art dating back to 1850.

 Royal Norwegian Society of Sciences and Letters

-Main office of Norwegian Society of Science and Letters was founded in 1760, and for centuries, it holds important documents related to the country’s rich history.
-Today, the huge collection housed in this office comprises a library of historical manuscripts, along with artifacts from a variety of fields including botany, mineralogy, zoology, church art, and antiquities.
+The main office of the Norwegian Society of Science and Letters was founded in 1760, and for centuries, it has held important documents related to the country’s rich history.
+Today, the huge collection housed in this office comprises a library of historical manuscripts, along with artifacts from a variety of fields, including botany, mineralogy, zoology, church art, and antiquities.

-Ringve Museum is in operation since 1952 for Norwegian music society.
+Ringve Museum has been in operation since 1952 for the Norwegian Music Society.
 The museum hosts two permanent exhibitions, one of which is a large home museum featuring traditional European musical instruments.
-While in the area make sure you check out the city’s latest Rockheim Museum.
+While in the area, make sure you check out the city’s latest Rockheim Museum.

-This museum is dedicated to pop and rock and showcases popular Norwegian music from year 1950 to the present day.
+This museum is dedicated to pop and rock and showcases popular Norwegian music from the 1950s to the present.

-A pleasant walk from Trondheim is Fjellseter which is a popular area for skiing activities.
+A pleasant walk from Trondheim is Fjellseter, which is one of the popular Trondheim attractions for skiing activities.
 This area is 5 miles west of the city.
-The path leads to Gråkallen which is 1824 feet high and has a beautiful view on Trondheimfjord as well as the mountains are along the Swedish border.
+The path leads to Gråkallen, which is 1824 feet high and has a beautiful view of Trondheimfjord and the mountains along the Swedish border.
 Another good view of the city is from Egon TårnetRestaurant in Tyholt-tarnet.